andrerferrer/display-uploaded-picture-demo/README.md

 ## Goal
-This is an app to teach how to improve the file input with `bootstrap` and `simple_for`.
+This is an app to teach how to display a preview for your file `<input>`.
 This demo was created from [this one](https://github.com/andrerferrer/basic-photo-demo).

 [Check my other demos](https://github.com/andrerferrer/dedemos/).